nageshchauhan/thinkofjava.io/java/fundamentals/2_datatype/datatypes.md

 short s = 32768; //CE: Possible loss of precision, found: int, required: short
 ```

-short datatype best suitable for 16 bit processor like 8085 but these processor are completely outdated and hence corresponding short datatype is also outdated datatype.
+short datatype is the best suitable for 16-bit processor like 8085 but these processor are completely outdated and hence corresponding short datatype is also outdated datatype.

 ## int